Gerrard Gosens

-Personal
+Personal life

 Gosens was born on 3 February 1970 in Melbourne, Victoria.
 He is congenitally blind and became Australia's youngest guide dog recipient at age sixteen.
-At the age of eleven his family moved to Yeppoon in Queensland and he attended Yeppoon State High School.
+At the age of eleven, his family moved to Yeppoon in Queensland and he attended Yeppoon State High School.
 He has completed a Business Management degree at Queensland University of Technology (1992–1994) and Bachelor of Journalism at the University of Queensland (1994–1996).
 From 1994 to 2002, he was employed by the Australian Paralympic Committee.
 He has been Deputy CEO for Royal Blind Foundation Queensland and worked for Vision Australia.
 In 2019, he was forced to shut down his business 'Chocolate Moments' in Brisbane due to the disruption caused by the Cross River Rail project.

 He married Heather in 1993 and they have two children, son Jordan and daughter Taylor.
 Taylor was born with his congenital eyesight condition, and has just four per cent vision.

 Gosens encourages others with the saying "Every one of us have some sort of obstacle to overcome, instead of letting them getting in the way, we should learn to take advantage of any opportunities we come across".